johh/three-effectcomposer/README.md

 ## Differences to the original
 - This package does not rely on namespace pollution, so `THREE.EffectComposer`, `THREE.Pass`, etc. remain undefined.

 - An additional Pass, called `RenderingPass`, is exported.
 It includes a standard rendering setup, i.e. a scene (as `this.scene`), including a ortographic camera (`this.camera`) and quad (`this.quad`).
-This is useful, if your custom pass requires a said setup, but a customized rendering function.
+This is useful if your custom pass requires said setup, but a customized rendering function.

 ## Testing